Get in touch with us now

 • Things might go wrong during the building works, and your house may become structurally unstable, exposed to the elements, or more vulnerable to theft.

-• Your current home insurance policy will not give you the protection you need, if any.
+• Your current home insurance policy is unlikely to give you the protection you need.

-• Stay in control of the process, and don’t rely on the builder’s policy, which will leave you with gaps in coverage.
+• Stay in control of the process, and don’t rely on the builder’s policy.

 • One insurance policy for your home and your building works.